tianhongg/WAND-PIC/README.md

 * 2D partitioning of the transverse domain.
 * Adjustive longitudinal step according to the speed of plasma trajectories.
-* Advanced quasi-static equations, there is no need of "predictor-corrector" scheme,
+* Advanced quasi-static equations, there is no need of "predictor-corrector" scheme.
 * In-house parallel Multigrid Solver.
 One for all equations.
 * Sub-cycling of macro beam particles, captures sophisticated wave-particle resonant interaction.
 * Parallel output and reload.